SeongHaedu/Janken-App/README.md

 # Demonstration App

+You can create your own Rock-Paper-Scissors App (Janken in japanese) like below a demonstration video.

 https://user-images.githubusercontent.com/43167769/123202438-91018400-d4ef-11eb-84ca-9c1f3f7657b1.mov

 # Contact me

-Please send an E-mail for me and check my website "K.Code" if you want to learn how this app is made.
+Please send an E-mail for me and check my website "K.Code" if you want to learn how this app is made using SwiftUI.

 ## K.Code